At the Edge of Criticality: Markov Chains with Asymptotically Zero Drift: Positive recurrence

-Notice that the last corollary where a quadratic Lyapunov function appears provides too restrictive assumptions on jumps, while the classical Lamperti's criterion says that if only $2xm_1(x)+m_2(x)\le -\varepsilon$ holds for all $x>x_0$, then the set $(-\infty,x_0]$ is positive recurrent.
+Notice that the last corollary relates to a quadratic Lyapunov function and its assumptions on jumps are too restrictive compared to the classical Lamperti's criterion that guarantees positive recurrence of the set $(-\infty,x_0]$ under the condition $2xm_1(x)+m_2(x)\le -\varepsilon$ for $x>x_0$ only.
+On the other hand, Corollary \ref{cor:posrec} imposes no conditions on the left tail distribution of $\xi(x)$ below the level $-x$.